qid-iitb/CavityProtection/readme.md

 #### Contents:
 - `src/`: C++ source code files for the vDMRG simulation
-- `data/`: Output data files generated from simulations
+- `data.zip`: Output data files generated from simulations
 - `post-processing/`: Python scripts for post-processing and plotting
 - `README.txt`: Specific instructions and notes about vDMRG codes and parameters